Tan Dhesi: Shadow Minister for Railways

+Chair of the Defence Committee

+On 11 September 2024, Dhesi was elected Chair of the Defence Select Committee, defeating fellow Labour MP Derek Twigg in a ballot of the whole House.
+He joined the Joint Committee on the National Security Strategy in December 2024 and the Liaison Committee later the same month.

+As chair, Dhesi has overseen inquiries including the Armed Forces Covenant, which reported in April 2025, and Defence in the Grey Zone, published in July 2025.
+In March 2025 he wrote to the Ministry of Defence pressing for greater transparency on the readiness of UK forces, calling for a formal commitment to an annual classified briefing to the committee and questioning the department's refusal to publish the expected number of frigates and destroyers in the surface fleet.
+In September 2025 he criticised the pace of defence reform, saying the government seemed to be "trundling along rather than realising the urgency of the moment".

 Personal life

 In 2012, his mother, Dalwinder Kaur Dhesi, was jailed in India, convicted in 2000 in Punjab of taking part in kidnapping and forcing an abortion on a 19-year-old mother, who later died.
 The conviction was criticised by many commentators as being politically motivated, and an appeal was filed by Dalwinder in the immediate aftermath of the decision.
 In 2018, a double bench of the Punjab and Haryana High Court upheld this appeal.
 All charges against her were subsequently dropped.

-Dhesi is familiar with eight languages and is fluent in Punjabi, Hindi, Urdu, French and English.
-He also has a working knowledge of German, Italian and Latin.